Benchmark-Dysca/Dysca/README.md

 <h4 align="center"> 🎉If you like our project, please give us a star ⭐ on GitHub for latest update.  </h4>

+This repo is repleced by new version of Dysca at https://github.com/Robin-WZQ/Dysca

 ## Overview🔍
 <div>